Azure/arc-cicd-demo-src/README.md

-# CI/CD using GitOps with Azure Arc-enabled Kubenetes
+# CI/CD using GitOps with Azure Arc-enabled Kubernetes Cluster

 This repo contains the sample code for the Azure Arc GitOps CI/CD tutorial.